-We are here to create and support enterprising change through acceleration of startups and business.
+We are here to create and support enterprising change through acceleration of business.

-We believe that by supporting ambitious, committed and capable entrepreneurs shorting and broadening their entrepreneurial success we can have a more substantial, impactful and lasting effect.
-That these startups can accelerate their growth trajectory and create the employment and income generating opportunities that will create the social and economic transformation that is needed to sustain our continents path to wealth and well-being.
+We believe that by supporting ambitious, committed and capable entrepreneurs, we broaden their entrepreneurial success.
+This way we can have a more substantial, impactful and lasting effect.
+Our goal is to see these ventures accelerate their growth trajectory to create the employment and income-generating opportunities that will create the social and economic transformation needed to sustain our continent’s path to wealth and well-being.

-The performance of the business from a financial perspective is however also important to us as we believe that the longevity of a well-driven, profitable and committed enterprise is the most effective mechanism for positive transformation – through innovative business models, products/services and value chain partners generally.
+The performance of the business from a financial perspective is also important to us.
+We believe that the longevity of a well-driven, profitable and committed enterprise is the most effective mechanism for positive transformation.
+The realisation of this positive transformation is through innovative business models, products/services and value chain partners generally.

-GrowthAfrica employs the latest performance and impact measuring techniques and principles and work continuously with all participants of our programmes, as well as many finalists who did not make it through to our programmes as control groups to ensure that the impact can be justified coming from our efforts – at some level at least.
+GrowthAfrica employs the latest performance and impact measuring techniques and principles.
+We work continuously with all participants of our programmes, as well as many finalists who did not make it through to our programmes as control groups to ensure that the impact can be justified coming from our efforts – at some level at least.